 Estimated reading time: 5 minutes

-Only 4 out of 100 businesses survive past the 10-year mark.
-This is due to a number of reasons: financial loss, retirement, or the need an LLC was created to address, no longer being a need.
+Only 4 out of 100 small businesses survive past the 10-year mark.
+This is due to a number of reasons: financial loss, retirement, or the need a limited liability company was created to address, no longer being a need.
 Whatever the reason, knowing how to dissolve an LLC is extremely important.

 So, how do you dissolve an LLC?
 Each state varies slightly but the general procedure is basically the same.
 In this blog post, we’ll walk you through how to cancel LLC entities the right way, so it can be done as quickly and painlessly as possible.